Immunotherapy / PD-1 inhibitorFDA-approvedFirst-line

 How it works

-Blocks the PD-1 receptor on immune cells, allowing them to recognize and attack cancer cells.
+Blocks the PD-1 protein on immune cells, allowing them to recognize and attack cancer cells.

 Cancer types